Nodirbek-py/nodirbek-py/README.md

 A sociable, funny, book-lover, ameture photographer, 3rd year CS student, fullstack dev, still learning new things.

-A Self-taught programmer with since 2016, my real exprience started in late 2019, in 2020 I started my first dev-job as a frontend developer and mentor
+A Self-taught programmer since 2016, my real exprience started in late 2019, in 2020 I started my first dev-job as a frontend developer and mentor

 Right now, I am 'decorating' my portfolio with awesome projects.
 (I think they are awesome 😅)